Sunflower (mathematics)

-In the mathematical fields of set theory and extremal combinatorics, a sunflower or $\Delta$-system is a collection of sets whose pairwise intersection is constant.
-This constant intersection is called the kernel of the sunflower.
+In the mathematical fields of set theory and extremal combinatorics, a sunflower or $\Delta$-system is a collection of sets in which all possible distinct pairs of sets share the same intersection.
+This common intersection is called the kernel of the sunflower.

+The naming arises from a visual similarity to the botanical sunflower, arising when a Venn diagram of a sunflower set is arranged in an intuitive way.
+Suppose the shared elements of a sunflower set are clumped together at the centre of the diagram, and the nonshared elements are distributed in a circular pattern around the shared elements.
+Then when the Venn diagram is completed, the lobe-shaped subsets, which encircle the common elements and one or more unique elements, take on the appearance of the petals of a flower.

 The main research question arising in relation to sunflowers is: under what conditions does there exist a large sunflower (a sunflower with many sets) in a given collection of sets?
 The $\Delta$-lemma, sunflower lemma, and the Erdős-Rado sunflower conjecture give successively weaker conditions which would imply the existence of a large sunflower in a given collection, with the latter being one of the most famous open problems of extremal combinatorics.